What if you're not who you think you are?

-Sharon is the founder of Launch Your Creativity, the host of Living a Limitless Life Podcast, a certified Identity Coach, Critical Incident Stress Debriefer/Manager and as of Fall 2019 a POST certified Chaplain.
+Sharon is the founder of Launch Your Creativity, the host of Living a Limitless Life Podcast, a certified Identity Coach, Critical Incident Stress Debriefer/Manager and a POST certified Chaplain.
 This life coach from Los Angeles didn’t just get certified, she walked through the unthinkable, and knows first hand what the battle to freedom entails.
 Sharon’s story of overcoming nearly two decades of abuse are attributed to the grace of God and the hard messy work of fighting her way out of broken beliefs and thought patterns.
 She’s a passionate communicator and the go-to girl when it comes to creating confidence, letting go of the past, breaking up with low self worth.

 Reviewed by K.C.
 Finn for Readers’ Favorite

 The Girl in the Garage is a work of non-fiction centering on Christian themes such as self-help and psychological healing through God and was penned by author Sharon Hughes.
 Subtitled ‘The True Story of Radical Healing By a Radical God’, this concise guidebook takes readers through the real-life traumatic experiences of its author Sharon Hughes, who suffered years of abuse which culminated in waking up in a garage after being drugged for hours, aged just sixteen years old.
 Hughes explains her connection with God and the healing that such faith has provided to her, expanding from her own experiences to show how anyone with a history of darkness in their past can be brought to God’s healing light.